Nursing - BA, BS

 - Successful completion of 48 semester credits by the end of fall semester sophomore year, including completion of three lab science prerequisites.
 Prerequisite GPA of 3.00 or higher, cumulative GPA of 3.00 or higher.
 Successful completion of prerequisite courses (see application criteria for details).

 - Successful completion of 64 semester credits to begin junior year of major.
 Prerequisite GPA of 3.00 or higher, cumulative GPA of 3.00 or higher.
-Successful completion of co-requisite courses (see application criteria for details).
+Successful completion of required supporting courses (see application criteria for details).

 The minimum GPA requirement will increase to 3.25 for students entering St. Catherine University Fall 2018 or later.